Financial Aid for Adult Undergraduate Students

 Interest Rate (Direct PLUS Loans)

 Congress has passed and the President has signed the Bipartisan Student Loan Certainty Act of 2013, which ties federal student loan interest rates to financial markets.
 Under this Act interest rates will be determined each spring for new loans being made for the next award year, which runs from July 1 to the following June 30.
 Each loan will have a fixed interest rate for the life of the loan.
 The 2016-2017 interest rate for the Direct PLUS loan is 6.31 percent.
-The interest rate for 2017-2018 will be set by July 1, 2017.
+The interest rate for 2017-2018 is 7.00 per cent.